purin-time/github-pages-with-jekyll/about.md

 permalink: /about/
 ---

 ## Hi, I'm Sayaka.
-A Web Developer based in Japan.
+Web Developer based in Japan.

 Web Developer with fundamental knowledge of design, development, and implementing applications, eager to acquire new knowledge in this field and enhance my development skills.